Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 Utsuwa Momofuku, Machida

-A store specializing in vessels located in Machida.
+A store specializing in tableware located in Machida.

 The shop is designed in a relaxed atmosphere so that customers can feel as if they are at home.